-The Downtown Community Planning Council (DCPC) (formerly named the Centre City Advisory Committee) is a group of twenty-seven members who are elected for a 2-year term to represent downtown residential homeowners and tenants, commercial property owners and business people, charitable, civic and cultural groups.
+The Downtown Community Planning Council (DCPC) (formerly named the Centre City Advisory Committee) is a group of nineteen members who are elected for a 2-year term to represent Downtown residential homeowners and tenants, commercial property owners and business people, charitable, civic and cultural groups.

 The DCPC meets monthly.
 You can view meeting location information and the DCPC Downtown Docket by going to the events calendar.